Sarah ManspeakerAssociate Professor

 B.S., Athletic Training, Duquesne University, 2001

-Manspeaker is a member of the National Athletic Trainers' Association and the Commission on Accreditation of Athletic Training Education Review Committee and serves as a site visitor for this organization.
-Dr. Manspeaker also serves as a reviewer for the Journal of Athletic Training and the Athletic Training Education Journal.
+Manspeaker is a member of the National Athletic Trainers' Association and serves as a site visitor for the Commission on Accreditation of Athletic Training Education.
+She serves as a reviewer for the Journal of Athletic Training, an editor for the Athletic Training Education Journal, as well as an Associate Editor for the Journal of Interprofessional Care.

-Manspeaker is a licensed athletic trainer in Pennsylvania.
-She has practiced clinically with varying levels of athletics including the United States Olympic Committee, professional soccer, NCAA Divisions I and III, high school, and recreational athletics.
-She also maintains a position as the designated Medical Director for the Special Olympics of Pennsylvania Winter Games.
+Manspeaker is a licensed athletic trainer in Pennsylvania and she has practiced clinically with varying levels of athletics including the United States Olympic Committee, professional soccer, NCAA Divisions I and III, high school, and recreational athletics.
+She also maintains a position as the Medical Director for the Special Olympics of Pennsylvania Winter Games.